 Audi’s sequential indicators that made their debut with the first-generation R8 supercar and can now be found in many brand’s models also appeared in the Hurricane but, while modern interpretations use LED technology, the Holden made it work with incandescent globes.

 And mounted mid-ship was a 4.2-litre V8 engine that was fettled with quad carburettors and other tuning mods to produce 193kW – a handsome figure for the day - and fed the power to the back wheels via a four-speed manual transaxle.

 The Aussie-made bent eight was partly the Hurricane’s purpose for being, acting as a wheeled showcase for the new engine.

 Front suspension was largely handmade and unique, but those with an eye for kingpin angles and camber compensation will recognise the back end from a Corvette C2.

 A rear view of the Hurricane reveals the tail-end of the gearbox protruding through the rear grille along with its pair of exhausts for a true race-car-for-the-road effect.
 If you want that in a modern car, only the most ridiculously opulent and exclusive supercars will offer it.

-After its debut at the 1969 Melbourne motor show, the Hurricane was ferried around to dealerships as a crowd-puller, was repainted Asteroid Silver in the mid 1980s and then consigned to the Holden National Museum in Echuca in the early 1990s.
+After its debut at the 1969 Melbourne motor show, the Hurricane was ferried around to dealerships as a crowd-puller, was repainted Asteroid Silver in the mid-1980s and then consigned to the Holden National Museum in Echuca in the early 1990s.

 But the car was pulled out of retirement and obscurity in 2011 and lovingly restored to its original glory.